 - Dispute errors.
 ChexSystems has 30 days to investigate and remove inaccurate entries.

 Most negative records drop off after five years.
 Paying off debts can sometimes get them removed sooner.
+For a step-by-step playbook on requesting your file, disputing inaccurate entries, and the specific letters that work best, see our companion guide on what ChexSystems is and how to clear it.

 Don't Forget About Credit